joanasouza/texteditor/README.md

 ## TODO

-[x ] Count the number of words, sentences and characters in a file [ ] Determine the [Colman-Liau readability index](https://readable.io/content/the-coleman-liau-index/) [ ] Replace a phrase or a string with another phrase
+[x] Count the number of words, sentences and characters in a file [ ] Determine the [Colman-Liau readability index](https://readable.io/content/the-coleman-liau-index/) [ ] Replace a phrase or a string with another phrase
 [ ] Change space between sentences from single space period to double space/period and backwards